Becoming Safe for Your Own Longing

 When your story is no longer hidden in secrecy...

-When grace touches the fragmented flesh...
+When grace touches the flesh and the fragmented places...

-That’s when healing begins.
+This is when healing begins.

-That’s when communion becomes possible again.
+This is when communion becomes possible again.

 What’s Next